 There’s also the Water Club, a second tower with its own design and style.
 The Water club is higher end than a core Borgata room, and also features an adults-only pool.

-Borgata is MGM-owned and therefore part of the Mlife Rewards program, but its history as being only partially owned by MGM at the onset means it’s distinctly different than other casinos in the program.
+Borgata is MGM-owned and therefore part of the Mlife Rewards program, and until recently its history as being only partially owned by MGM at the onset meant it ran somewhat differently.

 The buffet at Borgata is among the best in Atlantic City in more normal times; right now the buffet space is being used at the higher-player lounge, which in its own right is another great option on site.